qnicondavid/world-cup-predictor/README.md

 # World Cup Predictor

-A prediction model for FIFA World Cup matches, trained on 150+ years of international football results (49,000+ matches, 1872–present).
+A prediction model for FIFA World Cup matches, trained on 150+ years of international football results (49,000+ matches, 1872 to today).
 Predictions are served from a **Dixon-Coles goal model** with a squad market-value prior, locked before kickoff, and scored against real results as the tournament unfolds.
-The longer-term aim is the hard one: probabilities good enough to **beat the bookmaker's closing line**.
+The harder question behind the project was whether the probabilities are sharp enough to beat a bookmaker's closing line.
+Tested against real closing odds from four past World Cups, the model comes out level with the line: a small edge after calibration, but well inside the margin of error, so not a demonstrated one.
+How it gets there, and where it stops, is the rest of this README.

 **Live demo: [qnicondavid.github.io/world-cup-predictor](https://qnicondavid.github.io/world-cup-predictor/)**